More information about Fall 2022 move-in, including moving hours for each student group and residential hall, will be updated over the summer.

 Males are housed in Frederick Douglass and McRary halls.

 All incoming (first year and transfer) students are assigned a 19-meals-per-week plan.
 Returning students can choose between 14 and 19 meals per week.
+Any changes must be completed before the Add/Drop date at the start of each semester.
 For more information on rates, please visit Dining Services.

-Visitation is allowed during the time period of 7 pm - 12 am daily, unless covid protocols instruct otherwise.
-Guests are required to sign-in at the building front desk with the Community Advisor on duty.
+Visitation is allowed during the time period of 7 pm - 12 am daily.
+Guests are required to sign-in with ID at the building front desk with the Community Advisor on duty.

-Apartment Style Living (ASL) is co-ed by suite, LLC North and South by floors, McCauley Hall by floor, & Rendall Hall by floor.
+Apartment Style Living (ASL) is co-ed by suite, LLC North, South and Guest Quarters by floors, McRary by floor, & Rendall Hall by floor.

 No single rooms are available at this time.

-Apartment Style Living (ASL), Rendall Hall, and Lucy Laney Hall are the only residence halls with air-conditioned rooms.
+Apartment Style Living (ASL), Rendall Hall, Lucy Laney Hall and Cresson Hall are the only residence halls with air-conditioned rooms.

 No. The halls will be closed and secured during the break and residents will be required to return room keys back in.
 We do suggest that residents take valuable personal items with them.

-Rooms are assigned to incoming freshmen and transfer students upon admission and receipt of the acceptance fee.
-This year we are excited to launch our Living Learning Community program for First-Year students.
-Students can apply for the collective of their choice or they will be placed in general housing.
+Rooms are assigned to incoming freshmen and transfer students upon admission, receipt of the acceptance fee and completed Housing Application.
 Returning upperclassmen have the opportunity to select their room assignment and roommate(s) during the Room Selection Process in late March or early April.

-Changes can be made three weeks after classes begin during room swap.
-Changes must be approved by the Office of Residence Life.
+Changes can be made three weeks after classes begin during Room Swap Period.
+Changes must be approved by the Area Coordinator of the Residence Hall.

 Your Area Coordinator should be able to answer any other questions you may have.
 However, you can also contact the Office of Residence Life Monday-Friday, 9:00 a.m. - 4:30 p.m. or by email at residencelife@lincoln.edu